It was announced on 15 January 2019 that the awaited Tenant Charges Bill will come into force in England on 1 June 2019.

 At this stage, we can only surmise how the change in legislation will affect the rental market, but we do know that June will be here before we know it!

-Here at Home County Rentals, we recognise the importance of being ARLA Propertymark Protected as we want our clients to trust us and ensure they’re getting the best possible service and most up to date information.
+Here at Home County Sales and Lettings, we recognise the importance of being ARLA Propertymark Protected as we want our clients to trust us and ensure they’re getting the best possible service and most up to date information.